oppia/oppia-web-developer-docs/If-CI-checks-fail-on-your-PR.md

 1. Otherwise, the error might be due to your PR, and you'll need to investigate it further.
 See [Figuring out whether the failure is due to your PR or an existing issue](#figuring-out-whether-the-failure-is-due-to-your-pr-or-an-existing-issue), below.

-### Why is an unrelated CI check failing on my PR?

-The tests/checks on Oppia's develop branch sometimes fail incorrectly for two reasons:

-  * Sometimes, the tests in develop are "flaky", which means they pass sometimes and fail sometimes, even though the code has not changed.
-This is usually due to "race" conditions where multiple changes happen at the same time and it's not guaranteed which one happens first.
-The dev workflow team is trying to reduce cases like this, though they still happen occasionally.

-  * If an incorrect PR was recently merged to develop, this could cause the tests to fail.
-If you see the same failure happening on the [develop branch](https://github.com/oppia/oppia/actions?query=branch%3Adevelop), please follow the [[Revert and Regression Policy|Revert-and-Regression-Policy]] immediately so that we can revert the problematic changes as soon as possible.
-Otherwise, this will start to affect all the PRs and block the development workflow completely.

 ### Failures in the merge queue